-This is a special topics course in political science that combines lectures, student assignments, and a variety of discussion methods.
-Each week's time-slot includes both the lecture and seminar component of class and attendance is required for both.
-Following the lecture on the week's topic and a short break, we will use the seminar component of each class to critically engage the main points of the required readings and discuss issues relating to the weekly topic.
-My classes and lectures are very interactive- I will not just be standing at the front talking for the whole time.
-I will raise questions for general discussion and engage you in classroom activities like small conversation groups, and problem solving activities.
-As such, all students are expected to complete the assigned readings each week before class, and to come to every class armed with relevant questions and ideas in order to participate actively.
+reading and research, written assignments, and a variety of active learning and discussion methods.
+Each week's 3 hour time-slot includes both the lecture and seminar component of class and attendance is required for both.
+My classes are very interactive- I will not just be standing at the front talking for the whole time.
+I will raise questions for general discussion and engage you in classroom activities.
+As such, all students are expected to complete the assigned readings each week before class, and to come to every class armed with content knowledge and ideas in order to participate actively.